Feature #1490

 I know at least PATH, LD_LIBRARY_PATH, etc get updated automatically, but I’m not sure if there is some standard for finding out if support files are in /usr/share or /usr/local/share, etc.

-#13 Updated by Knödlseder Jürgen almost 7 years ago
+#13 Updated by Knödlseder Jürgen over 7 years ago

 • Target version changed from 1.3.0 to 1.4.0